bclinkinbeard/Georgia/report.md

 2. Even if scores could be subtracted, as the high jump story problem illustrated: Evaluating academic growth for students starting at different places is harder than just simple subtraction because academic growth varies based upon where a student starts.
-Students show beginner's gains in academics just like high jumping.
+Students show __beginner's gains__ in academics just like high jumping.

 ## What's the solution?

 If subtraction doesn't work, what's the solution?
-The previous examples give a hint: Consider the _context_ and look at where the student currently is relative to students with the same starting point.
+The previous examples give a hint: Consider the and look at where the student currently is relative to students with the same starting point.
 This is exactly what the [Georgia Model of Student Growth](http://www.gadoe.org/Curriculum-Instruction-and-Assessment/Assessment/Pages/Georgia-Student-Growth-Model.aspx) does by looking at all students across the state that share the same achievement history as the student in the given grade and content area.
-Each student receives a _student growth percentile (SGP)_ indicating how remarkable their progress is relative to their academic peers: those students with the same achievement history.
+Each student receives a __student growth percentile (SGP)__ indicating how remarkable their progress is relative to their academic peers: those students with the same achievement history.

 <iframe